 The most common problem is that flat feet exacerbate the symptoms of other conditions in the feet, ankles, or legs.
 These include:

-Also, flat feet throw off the alignment of the rest of the body.
-This can be especially problematic when running or engaging in other high-impact activities.
+Flat feet can also throw off the rest of your body alignment which can be problematic with any weight bearing activity, when running, or engaging in other high-impact activities.
 It places you at higher risk of pain in the hips, back, and knees.

 It’s not always possible to prevent flat feet, particularly when flat feet result from developmental issues during childhood.
 However, most cases of flat feet during adulthood can be avoided.
 To prevent flat feet:

 If you have painful flat feet, the first port of call should be your doctor, who can make a diagnosis and help you formulate an effective treatment plan.
 Luckily, conservative treatments often resolve the pain and swelling associated with the condition.

 The most effective home remedies involve using orthotics for flat feet.
 Some of the best options include special arch supports and shoe inserts for flat feet.
 You can also try stretching exercises, physical therapy, rest, ice, and over-the-counter pain relieving medications.

 Finally, choose your footwear wisely.
 High-quality shoes with good arch support can prevent and alleviate the symptoms of flat feet, as well as many other painful foot conditions.